slhck/ffmpeg-quality-metrics/README.md

                         Output format for the metrics (default: json)

 VMAF options:
-  -ev, --enable-vmaf    Enable VMAF computation; calculates VMAF as well as SSIM and PSNR (default: False) -m MODEL_PATH, --model-path MODEL_PATH
+  --model-path MODEL_PATH
                         Use a specific VMAF model file.
 If none is chosen, picks a default model.
-You can also specify one of the following built-in models: ['vmaf_v0.6.1.json', 'vmaf_4k_v0.6.1.json', 'vmaf_v0.6.1neg.json'] (default: vmaf_v0.6.1.json)
+You can also specify one of the following built-in models: ['vmaf_v0.6.1.json',
+                        'vmaf_4k_v0.6.1.json', 'vmaf_v0.6.1neg.json']
+                        (default:
+                        /Users/werner/Documents/Projects/slhck/ffmpeg-quality-
+                        metrics/ffmpeg_quality_metrics/vmaf_models/vmaf_v0.6.1
+                        .json)
-  -p, --phone-model     Enable VMAF phone model (default: False) -nt N_THREADS, --n-threads N_THREADS
+  --phone-model         Enable VMAF phone model (default: False) --n-threads N_THREADS
                         Set the value of libvmaf's n_threads option.
-This determines the number of threads that are used for VMAF calculation (default: number of CPUs)
+This determines the number of threads that are used for VMAF calculation (default: 8)

 ```

 ### Specifying VMAF Model